apertamono/nerdy-naming-schemes/README.md

 | | | |
 |General|Star Trek characters (204)||

 Most of these lists contain some diacritics.
-The encoding seems to be Unicode; they were created on Windows XP and uploaded from Windows 7.
-See the comments in the thematic lists for more information about selection criteria.
+Besides general comments at the top, the lists don't contain any explanations, so that you can copy a whole list at once.

 The prophets are Islamic prophets, because there's a canonical list of prophets in Islam.
 The lists of prophets, codes, numerals, companies, guns, battleships and Star Trek characters could also be used in English, and an English version of the UN country list is included.

-See also https://en.wikipedia.org/wiki/List_of_lists_of_lists (although Wikipedia doesn't contain plain lists without explanation).
+See also https://en.wikipedia.org/wiki/List_of_lists_of_lists (although Wikipedia doesn't contain plain lists without explanations).
+And there's a useful collection of naming schemes at https://namingschemes.com/.
+I didn't know they were called naming schemes until Taylor Swift retweeted a tweet by Mark Burnett.